 “At the same time there can be expectations from your employer and colleagues that you will hit the ground running.
 That can create a bit of anxiety and you can feel isolated.
 Meeting with people who have navigated these issues is certainly comforting, and you won’t have to struggle as much as if you were on your own.”

-The Africa Initiative put on a great international potluck to celebrate diversity across NRP.
+The Africa Initiative is keen to promote all diversity across the NRP.

 The untold stories of research excellence